Akshat073/Hydrosaver/README.md

 - Explore the causes and effects of water wastage.
 - Encourage proactive measures to reduce water consumption.

-## 🤝 Contributing
-Contributions are welcome!
-If you have suggestions or enhancements, feel free to fork the repository and submit a pull request.

 ## 🚀 Getting Started

 To view the project locally: